privacygmail cleanupemail security

 • Sold Lyft receipt data to Uber

-• Users had no knowledge or consent
+• Users had no knowledge and gave no consent

 Protection: